Hot Banana Games

 Lack of Authentic Cultural Representation in Board Games

-As a group of board game enthusiasts, my friends and I often experienced dissonance while playing modern board games.
-We quickly realized the cause was due to the lack of diversity and representation in board games.
+The creation of Steam Up was motivated by an ongoing challenge present in the board game industry.
+As a group of board game enthusiasts and visible minorities, my friends and I frequently experienced dissonance while playing modern board games.
+We quickly realized that the cause was due to the lack of diversity and representation in board games.

 An article by Elizabeth Hargrave, an award-winning board game designer, and a study analysis by Dr. Tanya Pobuda, an academic board game researcher, shed light on the topic of race and gender diversity in the board game industry.
 They brought constructive discussions amongst the community that were essential for the industry to evolve.